-AOK-OAK0271: Head, Neck and Neuroanatomy Lecture, normally available in the fall semester:
+AOK-OAK0271: Head, Neck and Neuroanatomy Lecture, announced in the fall semester:

-Special regulations for students who have completed AOK-OAK028: Dissection Practice III. and AOK-OAK029: Histology Practice II. previously, but have not passed AOK-OAK027: Anatomy, Histology and Embryology III.: You must register for AOK-OAK0271: Head, Neck and Neuroanatomy Lecture and AOK-OAK0291: Histology of the Nervous System and Sense Organs on neptun, and attend the practice sessions.
+Conerning those students ONLY who have completed AOK-OAK028: Dissection Practice III. (old anatomy curriculum) and AOK-OAK029: Histology Practice II. (old anatomy curriculum) previously, but have not passed AOK-OAK027: Anatomy, Histology and Embryology III. (old anatomy curriculum): You must register for AOK-OAK0271: Head, Neck and Neuroanatomy Lecture and AOK-OAK0291: Histology of the Nervous System and Sense Organs on neptun, and attend the practice sessions.
 You do not have to take or attend AOK-OAK0281: Head, Neck and Neuroanatomy - Dissection Practice.

 - There is no examination course in the fall semester. - An examination course is available in the spring semester. - If you are retaking Head, Neck and Neuroanatomy Lecture as a regular course, and if you have already completed AOK-OAK0281: Head, Neck and Neuroanatomy Dissection Practice and AOK-OAK0291: Histology of the Nervous System and Sense Organs, then you CANNOT take them again.
-The department strongly recommends, however, that you take 'Dissection room consultation' in the semester. - You can only register for and take an examination in Head, Neck and Neuroanatomy Lecture if you have already passed the two practices (Dissection Practice and Histology of the Nervous System and Sense Organs).
+The department strongly recommends, however, that you take 'Dissection and histology room consultation' in the semester. - You can only register for and take an examination in Head, Neck and Neuroanatomy Lecture if you have already passed the two practices (Dissection Practice and Histology of the Nervous System and Sense Organs).